-During business hours, the College will be open to students, employees, and members of the community at large.
-During non-business hours, access to all College facilities is by key, if issued, or by admittance via the Department of Campus Safety and/or Facilities.
-In the case of periods of extended closing, the College will admit only those with prior written approval to all facilities.
+During business hours, the college is open to students, employees, and members of the community at large.
+At 6:00 PM, all entrances to the building lock but for the main entrance, next to which the safety and security office is located.
+During non-business hours, access to all college facilities is by key, if issued, and by badge access or by admittance via Campus Security and/or Facilities.
+In the case of periods of extended closing, the college will admit only those with prior approval by a member of the college leadership team to all facilities.